ijessicachen/introdatascience/schoolgraphs/UofT_Y2/MAT292_Final/cromosim/tasks.md

 - Modify forces to work with our model (Hopf Bifurcation, Density-Dependent)

 Main tasks for visualization
-- Combine result images into a gif --> add this to the main `py` file?
 - Maybe modify sensor graphs if you want something more specific but they seem fine tbh